arkadianriver/arkadianriver.com/README.md

 # arkadianriver.com

-My personal web site, based off the http://html5up.net/spectral design by [@ajlkn](http://twitter.com/ajlkn).
+My personal web site, using the design of http://html5up.net/spectral by [@ajlkn](http://twitter.com/ajlkn).

 I made this Jekyll theme for blog and portfolio content.
 The blog can contain both